What’s all this talk about Active Directory being obsolete?

 I do see where on-prem AD will start to fade through attrition.
 The SSO advantages in a federated world are immense and provide added layers of security beyond anything on-prem AD can provide.
 Even VPNs will become less relevant as more corporate resources are delivered from the cloud and SaaS, so eventually on-prem AD deployments will dwindle.

 But for now, the question is not if and how one should replace AD with something else.
-The real questions are how to optimize existing AD and AAD deployments, and how to make the most of your investment while continuing your digital transformation.
+The real questions are how to optimize existing Active Directory management and AAD deployments, and how to make the most of your investment while continuing your digital transformation.